• Recipes

 • Pulse cashews in food processor three or four times into a rough chop.
 Transfer cashews to a small bowl and cover with approximately 10 ounces of beer.
 Refrigerate remaining beer.
 Let soak 2 hours.

 • Drain cashews well.
-Add to a food processor along with nutritional yeast, 1 Tbsp vinegar, ¾ tsp salt, smoked paprika, miso, oil, and 1 Tbsp of the reserved beer.
+Add to a food processor along with the nutritional yeast, 1 tablespoon vinegar, ¾ teaspoon salt, smoked paprika, miso, oil, and 1 tablespoon of the reserved beer.
 Process until smooth and creamy, stopping to scrape down sides as needed.
 This may take a few minutes.
 Taste the cheese and add more salt and vinegar if desired, but keep in mind the tempeh bacon will add some saltiness.

 • Line a small bowl with a piece of plastic wrap large enough to wrap around the cheese ball.
-Scoop cheese into the bowl and allow to cool, unwrapped, in the freezer for 10 minutes.
-Once cool, wrap completely and use your hands to form it into a ball.
+Scoop cheese into the bowl and let cool, unwrapped, in the freezer for 10 minutes.
+Once cool, wrap completely and use your hands to form it into a smooth ball.
 Freeze for an additional 30 to 40 minutes.

 • Just before serving add the coating ingredients to a medium-sized bowl.
 Remove the cheese ball from the plastic wrap and roll in the coating until fully covered.
 Serve with your favorite crackers, chips, fruits, and veggies.
-Sore leftovers in an airtight container in the refrigerator for up to 3 days.
+Store leftover cheese in an airtight container in the refrigerator for up to 3 days.

 Notes